Single Sign-On

 • View a role-specific widget – An investor user on the Wealth Access platform would arrive at a specific investor-based widget.
 An advisor user on the Wealth Access platform would arrive at a specific advisor-based widget.

-• Access a specific investor – Allows an advisor to enter Wealth Access as the investor (mimics the impersonation feature currently available to advisors within the Wealth Access portal) instead of his default advisor view. * Note, this requires that the specified investor has granted view-as/impersonation access to the advisor.
+• Access a specific investor – Allows an advisor to enter Wealth Access as the investor (mimics the impersonation feature currently available to advisors within the Wealth Access portal) instead of his/her default advisor view. * Note, this requires that the specified investor has granted view-as/impersonation access to the advisor.

 • View a specific investor widget for that investor – This option is a combination of the two options detailed above and allows an advisor to enter Wealth Access as the investor (impersonation) and arrive at a specific investor-based widget for that investor.